arwhyte/SI506-2020Summer/README.md

 To be considered for the SI 506 waiver, you must first complete the Google sign up [form](https://docs.google.com/forms/d/e/1FAIpQLSf6j0jYmvPHoBc0fe86F05KS_Uk0cvR4RJPtgsLSV2cvjUjKA/viewform) in order to be granted access to the assignment.
 If you do not complete this form, you will not be considered for the waiver.
+Sign up opens on Monday, 3 August 2020, 9:00 AM EDT.

 ### 1.2 Deadline

-:warning: The SI 506 Programming I waiver assignment submission is due no later than Monday, June 22, 2020, 9:00 am EDT.
+:warning: The SI 506 Programming I waiver assignment submission is due no later than Monday, 10 August 2020, 9:00 am EDT.
 Submissions must be made to [Gradescope](https://www.gradescope.com/courses/137284) and pre-approval as described above is required before access to the site is provided.